 It makes a certain sense that Shinra employees look samey and utterly banal, so as to become background (and whoo boy, do they).
 That choice reinforces that Midgar is run by a regular-ass corporation driven by regular-ass greed, myopia, and indifference.
 But having the citizens of the slums look equally nondescript, and equally out of place in a sci-fantasy setting… yeah, makes less sense.
 It’s alienating, despite the game clearly wanting you to come to think of Midgar’s underclass as your people, or at least a culture you know and appreciate and want to fight for.

 This kind of points to the other alluring aspect of the project, though.
 The whole enterprise of remaking Final Fantasy VII for modern consoles (an idea that has been kicking around for three console generations now) is premised on the idea that the story of FFVII was simply too big for the tech of the time.
-And the unconvincing crowds and wanting mise-en-scène of Remake’s Sector 7 suggests that FFVII is still too much, too big, too expansive for today’s tech.
+And the unconvincing crowds and wanting mise-en-scène of Remake’s Sector 7 would suggest that FFVII is still too much, too big, too expansive for today’s tech.

 I remember an article in an early 2000s game magazine comparing Yu Suzuki’s Shenmue series to Geoffrey Chaucer’s Canterbury Tales, specifically in the sense that they were both sprawling projects that sought to depict nothing less than an entire society, and that as such, they were destined to remain unfinished.
 (Chaucer died before he could finish his Tales, and at time of writing, there are three Shenmues, out of a planned seven, and getting those three out has not exactly been a smooth course to run).
 And there is something exciting about that, isn’t there?
 The idea of some point ever aimed at but never arrived at.
 The idea that FFVII is an elephant that we can only ever touch part of at any given time.